 several days until they learn to forage for themselves.

-recognize individual humans and will selectively attack them while ignoring
+and will selectively attack them while ignoring other humans

-other humans who pass by.
-Although we rarely intend to disturb nests, this
+who pass by.
+Although we rarely intend to disturb nests,

 src